sgmark3/stock-price-viz/README.md

 work on Heroku, which was provided by the teaching TDI staff/team.

 The finished app can be found at the follwing link (https://whispering-mountain-96051.herokuapp.com/).
 User can choose to look at closing, opening, high, low prices of a stock ticker for a month in the year 2021.
 User can also look at the change in the trading volume and percentage log return over a month of choosing.

+The steps and tools used to develop the app are described beloww.

 ## Step 1: Setup and deploy
 - Git clone the existing template repository.